Q: Can you provide references from past GMAT students?

 Also, keep in mind that it’s a lot harder to improve your GMAT score if you’re already scoring in the 600s or 700s.
 A 150-point improvement might be a realistic goal for somebody who starts in the 400s (we’ve seen this happen quite a few times), but it’s extremely unlikely for somebody whose first test score is around 620.
 If you’re starting in the 600s, a 100-point improvement will require some extremely heavy lifting from both you and your GMAT tutor.
 So yes, we’ve seen it happen, but it isn’t easy to do.
 Call or email if you want to discuss your specific situation in more detail.

 Q: How does MBA essay editing work?
 Do you make changes directly to the essay?

 A: Regardless of whether you need editing services for an MBA application or any other project, we never make changes directly to your essay.
 We’ll make thorough suggestions using the comment feature in Microsoft Word, but it’s up to you to execute on those suggestions.
 We’ll happily provide plenty of help on both grammar and content, but the essay still needs to be substantially yours, so you’ll always have the final say on all edits.

 Q: I worry that if I use an MBA admissions consulting service for my application, it will sound like somebody else wrote the essays.
 Will this be a problem?

 A: Good question.
 If you’re writing a bunch of essays for an MBA application, you want to make sure that you write your essays in a consistent style.
-I make sure that my suggestions for improvement do not disrupt the natural flow and voice in your writing, even if we need to make major changes to your essays.
-Other admissions consulting services may handle things differently, but I take extreme care to respect your authorship when making changes to your MBA essays.
+We make sure that my suggestions for improvement do not disrupt the natural flow and voice in your writing, even if we need to make major changes to your essays.
+Other admissions consulting services may handle things differently, but we take extreme care to respect your authorship when making changes to your MBA essays.